Portfolio and Risk Management

 The team Portfolio and Risk Management primarily deals with projects in cooperation with companies from the energy sector.

 Head of the Portfolio and Risk Management Group is Mr. M.Sc.
-Philip Beran, who is also available as a contact for relevant research and practical questions.
+Lars Ostmeier, who is also available as contacts for relevant research and practical questions.